kaibrown/TriviaGame/README.md

 inspired by The Price is Right: "The Grocery Game"

--trivia form with multiple choice questions
--limited amount of time to finish the quiz.
+-trivia form with multiple choice questions ❓❓❓ -limited amount of time to finish the quiz. ⏱
-- game ends when the time runs out.
-The page will reveal the number of questions that players answer correctly and incorrectly.
+-game ends when the time runs out.
+[The page will reveal the # of questions that player answered ✔️ and ❌ .